We cannot ship products to MaineMassachusettsNevada due to state legislation

 Are there toxins in vaporized herb?

 Trace levels of some compounds may still be present, but studies have found that properly used dry herb vaporizers drastically reduce the presence of harmful substances like benzene, toluene, and naphthalene.
-It’s a cleaner experience overall.
+It's a cleaner experience overall.
+Just make sure you're using a quality vaporizer with medical-grade materials—no cheap plastics near the vapor path.

 Is vaping herb less potent than smoking?